IIIF/website/source/community/groups/index.md

 Community Groups provide an opportunity for discussing and advancing IIIF-related issues with peers.
 They meet regularly and are open to all.

-If you'd like to propose a technical or community topic that would benefit the community, please review the [IIIF Groups framework]({{ site.root_url | absolute_url }}/community/groups/framework).
+If you'd like to propose a technical or community topic that would benefit the community, please review the [Groups framework]({{ site.root_url | absolute_url }}/community/groups/framework).

 ## Current Groups